anphonic/ej2-aspnetmvc-docs/src/charts/stock-chart/export-print.md

 ## Disable Export and print

-To empty the value of `exportType` for to disable the Export button.
+To empty the value of `ExportType` for to disable the Export button.

 {% aspTab template="stock-chart/getting-started/disable", sourceFiles="disable.cs" %}